marcom04/django-url-shortener/README.md

 * anonymously: the shortened URL will be valid for 24 hours.
 After that, the link won't work anymore.
 * as a logged user: more features are available, such as:
   * customization of the expiration date (or no expiration date),
-  * list of active shortened URLs created with related statistics,
+  * list of active shortened URLs created with related statistics (number of visits),
   * e-mail notification when a shortened URL expires.

 A Celery task, periodically scheduled, looks for expired mappings between short and long URLs and deletes them.